elasticdog/packer-arch/README.md

 Usage
 -----

-Assuming that you already have Packer, Vmware Fusion (or VMware Workstation), and Vagrant with the VMware provider installed, you should be good to clone this repo and go:
+Assuming that you already have Packer, VMware Fusion (or VMware Workstation), and Vagrant with the VMware provider installed, you should be good to clone this repo and go: